 The irrigation of canal and drain banks is prohibited.
-Irrigators are responsible to ensure that any cattle that may occupy their lands and may be adjacent to any of the irrigation works of the District, are prevented from causing any damage to the irrigation system.
+Irrigators are responsible to ensure that any cattle that may occupy their lands, and may be adjacent to any of the irrigation works of the District, are prevented from causing any damage to the irrigation system.
 Farming operations must take into account the presence of canal banks, and as such, the irrigation works of the District are not to be cultivated or farmed in any manner that may cause them harm.
 The use of portions of the irrigation works for any of these purposes may only take place upon receipt of a written agreement from the District.

 The repair of trampled or otherwise damaged canal banks and repair to canal armour or liners is expensive.
-The District may at any time fence canals that are lined, armoured or otherwise rehabilitated, and recover repair costs from adjacent landowners where their operations have caused damage to the irrigation works.
+The District reserves the right to fence canals that are lined, armoured or otherwise rehabilitated, and reserves the right to recover repair costs from adjacent landowners where their operations have caused damage to the irrigation works.